POMPON

 pompon

-Another good UK pompon, with a smooth dorsal contour and larger nasal septa.
+Another good UK pompon, with a smooth dorsal contour, slightly deeper body and larger nasal septa.
 Photographed at BAS 2007.

 calico pompon calico pompon